quickpod/CLI/README.md

 # CLI
 A Command line python tool that interfaces with the QuickPod API to manage machines and pods.

+!!!IMPORTANT!!!
+Dependencies for Dotenv and Pandas are required to run this script!
+`pip install python-dotenv; pip install pandas`

 ```QPCLI.py -h```

 ```positional arguments: